vladidit/simple-search/README.md

 # Simple Search for Laravel #
 This package provides search algorithm for laravel projects.
 It's simple and clear.
-The magic is in using lemmas from query words, thanks for phpMorhy.
+The magic is in using lemmas from query words, thanks for phpMorhy and https://github.com/s-litvin for help.

 ### Required ###
 Laravel 5.*